iharsha135/AI-Readiness-Project/README.md

  1. The top 5 indutries most prepared for AI transforamtion are service-oriented industries mainly branching into the Quaternary Industries (Knowledge and Innovation) and Tertiary Industires (Services-based).

-    - Suggesting a wide spread adoption is being already implemented amongst these indutries, while incorporating upskilling amongst junior employees for AI upskilling for being more productive and efficeint in their outcomes.
+    - Suggesting a wide spread adoption is being already implemented amongst these indutries, while incorporating upskilling amongst junior employees for AI upskilling for being more productive and efficient in their outcomes.

- 2. Industires within the Primary and Secondary Subests are industries with untapped potential.
+ 2. Industires within the Primary and Secondary Subsets are industries with untapped potential.

-    - These sectors are in the perfect postion for AI transformation, howver they could face organisational and technical bottlenecks like; (Legacy Systems, skills shoratge, Cross-departmental silos)
+    - These sectors are in the perfect postion for AI transformation, however they could face organisational and technical bottlenecks like; (Legacy Systems, skills shoratge, Cross-departmental silos)

-3. Many of the Industries that are lacking behind in AI Trnasformations are industries that lack digital infrastructure to support and deploy large scale systems in use.
+3. Many of the Industries that are lacking behind in AI Transformations are industries that lack digital infrastructure to support and deploy large scale systems in use.

-    - Weak Internal Systems (education, legal, tourism) block AI development, but have scope to intoduce NLP-driven productivity tools to help create better use cases for authorities to implment better AI solutions for low digitally mature industries.
+    - Weak Internal Systems (education, legal, tourism) block AI development, but have scope to intoduce NLP-driven productivity tools to help create better use cases for authorities to implement better AI solutions for low digitally mature industries.

+***

 #### Insights based on Sector

-1. Secondary Sector - (Manufacturing, Construction, Aerospace)
+> 1. Secondary Sector - (Manufacturing, Construction, Aerospace)

- - Highest average readiness score - (3.98)
+ - **Highest average readiness score - (3.98)**
  - Automation Potential and Use Cases are it's top strengths

-  - Secondary Sector is highly automatable and use-case rich, but there's funding and implemntation bottlenecks.
-Massive ROI can be unlocked by guiding manufacturers thoorugh custom AI Roadmaps, to help guide and create better economies of scale for production and talent outsource.
+  - Secondary Sector is highly automatable and use-case rich, but there's funding and implementation bottlenecks.
+Massive ROI can be unlocked by guiding manufacturers through custom AI Roadmaps, to help guide and create better economies of scale for production and talent outsource.

-2. Quatenary Sector - (Tech, Consulting, R&D)
+> 2. Quatenary Sector - (Tech, Consulting, R&D)

- - Good average readiness score - (3.87)
+ - **Good average readiness score - (3.87)**
  - High averages across Digital Infrastructure, Use Cases

   - Quaternary Sector is digitally-native, AI - first indutries, where innovation, optimisation and responsible AI are key themes.
 Opportunities present are in responsible AI and ethics and deploying cross functionally across other forms of businesses like; (B2B, SAAS)

-3. Tertiary Sector - (Healthcare, Retail, Education)
+> 3. Tertiary Sector - (Healthcare, Retail, Education)

- - Low readiness core across all metrics - (3.50)
+ - **Low readiness core across all metrics - (3.50)**

-  - Tertiary sector offers massive transforamtion potential and decent growth.
-Faces operational complexity, regaulatory resistance, workforce friction.
+  - Tertiary sector offers massive transformation potential and decent growth.
+Faces operational complexity, regulatory resistance, workforce friction.
 Slow adopter of AI, but benefit markets for transformation.

-4. Primary Sector - (Agriculture, Mining, Utlities)
+> 4. Primary Sector - (Agriculture, Mining, Utlities)

- - Lowest overall score - (3.20)
+ - **Lowest overall score - (3.20)**

   - Primary indusries are highly automation-ready, but digitally dispositioned to embrace AI transforamtion.
 Metrics also show the low scores across Digital Infrasturcture, AI Investment, Use Cases.
 However piloting solutions based on high-ROI intiatives can help kickstart growth in this sector.